Emergency Directive 20-03

 Report information to CISA

 a.
-By 2:00 pm EST, Monday, July 20, 2020, submit an initial status report using the provided template.
+By 2:00 pm EST, Monday, July 20, 2020, submit an initial status report using the template provided below.
 This report will include estimated status information related to the agency’s current status and will identify constraints, support needs, and observed challenges.

 - CISA will continue to monitor and work with our partners to identify whether this vulnerability is actively being exploited.